jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    an empty string fragment.
 For either of these conditions a warning is raised and the input to ``write_rich_string()`` is ignored.

+   Also, the maximum string size supported by Excel is 32,767 characters.
+If the rich string exceeds this limit a warning is raised and the input to ``write_rich_string()`` is ignored.

 See also :ref:`ex_rich_strings` and :ref:`ex_merge_rich`.